Compare car insurance by make and model

 What’s my car’s make and model?

-Make and model are common phrases you’ll hear when shopping for car insurance or a new car.
-Your car’s manufacturer or brand is called the make, like Ford or Toyota.
-Think about the maker, who created the car.
-The model of your car is the name of the kind of car you have.
-For example, Honda makes models like the Accord or Civic, which offer different features, including body style and upgrade options.
+Make and model are common words you’ll hear when shopping for car insurance or a new car.
+Your car’s manufacturer or brand is called the make – like Ford or Toyota.
+The model of your car is the specific car you have.
+For example, Honda makes models like the Jazz, the Accord or Civic, which have different features, body style and upgrade options.

-If you’re not sure which model you drive, you can often find out by looking at the back of your car.
+If you’re not sure which model you drive, you can usually find out by looking at the back of your car.
 Or read your car’s instruction manual or vehicle registration certificate.

 What’s the difference between a make and model?